 Sodium chloride (salt) or potassium chloride (a type of salt) will be needed for your water softener.
 Softener salt is usually sold in large bags by water distributors.
 Steer clear of pellets sold at big box stores as they tend to lack the purity necessary for the optimal performance of your softener.

 The amount of water softening salt you will need is determined by your water usage.
 The national average is about 1.5 bags per month (50 lb bags).
 To ensure proper maintenance of your unit you should check the softener salt levels on a regular basis.
 Keeping the salt level about four inches above the water level in your tank is optimal.
 You will most likely need to refill the water softener salt about every other month.

 I have iron.

 I grew up in the country with well water.
-It was not uncommon to find considerable rust like stains on my clothing after washing.
+It was not uncommon to find considerable rust-like stains on my clothing after washing.
 We had a high amount of iron in our water and were forced to use an “iron out” additive to solve the problem.
-But, it only addressed iron, not the calcium and magnesium.
-Luckily, times have changed, and there is a rust free water softener salt option.
-Using rust free water softener salt will ensure that you have perfectly soft water with reduced iron as well.
+But, it only addressed iron, not calcium and magnesium.
+Luckily, times have changed, and there is a rust-free water softener salt option.
+Using rust-free water softener salt will ensure that you have perfectly soft water with reduced iron as well.

 How do I maintain my water softener?

 - Use high-quality salt from a water expert.